SpeekeR99/ZS24_ANLP_Zappe/cv03/README.md

     - ![Emb Training](img/test_acc_groupby_emb_training.svg?raw=True "Emb Training")
     - Truly, the trained embeddings seem to be way better, which is no surprise.
     - It makes sense, because the embeddings are trained on the same data, so they should be better.
+    - Once again this is further more supported by the runs with the `best` tag.
 8. `emb_projection`:
     - As before, I expected the projection of embeddings to be worth it and be better.
     - ![Emb Projection](img/test_acc_groupby_emb_projection.svg?raw=True "Emb Projection")
     - And it is, the projection of embeddings seems to be better off.
+    - And again, this is supported yet again by the runs with the `best` tag.
 9. `cnn_architecture`:
     - Here, it is interesting, because my architecture `A` has kernel sizes `(x, 1)`, architecture `B` has kernel sizes `(x, reduced_emb_size / 2)`, and architecture `C` has kernel sizes `(x, reduced_emb_size)`.
     - So it is the matter of the kernel sizes and I personally the middle ground -- `B` -- to be the best.
 Simply because `A` pays too much attention to details -- the words themselves, and `C` pays almost no attention to detail -- pays attention to the whole sentences (?).
     - My graphs here are not that good again, because `A` is biased by the `mean` model, which was set to `A` for the sake of unified running of the script.
     - But from filtering and grouping and looking by eye, the `B` architecture seems to be the best (on average), but it is closely followed by the `C` architecture.
+    - This is yet again supported by the `best` tagged runs, but it seems that the `C` architecture is more precise in what it's doing, whereas `B` has bigger variance (see Parallel Coordinate chart above).

 ![#000800](https://placehold.co/15x15/008000/008000.png) `Answer end`